Utena - sun catalog

 Episode 32.
 It is after Nanami saw Anthy and Akio together.
 The sun has already risen; we don’t see Nanami at the moment of sunrise.
 One-sided love: Nanami believes Touga does not care about her.

 Between the halves of the S-shaped bed there is normally a purple patch, where Utena and Anthy’s hands rest when they hold hands.
 It is purple for Anthy’s corruption, and perhaps foretells Utena’s corruption.
-When Nanami sleeps there, the patch is red for power.
-Nanami seeks power, and holds power over Mitsuru and her minions.
+When Nanami sleeps there, the patch is red.
 I think the color changed to red at sunrise, at the same time the sheets turned orange.

 Before sunrise, Cassiopeia was in the sky (see after the Routine Date - the star symbolism).
 Its orientation implied that the North Star was below the horizon; it was a southern sky.
 Metaphorically, it means that the truth was out of sight.
 Saionji’s voice from the next shot overlaps: Do you have your answer?

 Episode 37.
 It is after Utena saw Anthy and Akio together.
 We don’t see the sun—information is being withheld from us—but Utena did, and she remembers part of the prince story.
 It’s a miracle.
 Utena is enlightened.
 She doesn’t understand much at first, but she begins to look around outside her coffin and learns rapidly.
 It’s a key event, and a necessary step in Utena’s victory.
 Though the camera is lower and we should see less of the city, in fact we see more of it and it seems closer and clearer.
 Utena is seeing more, and seeing more clearly.
+The sunbeams are angled left, as usual with Utena, and she stands on the left side of the frame.
 One-sided love: Utena believes that neither Akio nor Anthy loves her, even as she loves both.

 The camera angle hides the usual purple patch on the S-shaped bed.
 Later we see that it has turned red, as it did for Nanami.